safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 ### Executing the transaction

 To start, connect to the original safe and the desired adapter.
 Ensure sufficient funds are available in the underlying owner account to execute the transaction.
-In the previous step, we connected the `protocolKit` instance to the 2/3 Safe Account.
+In the previous step, we connected the `protocolKit` instance to the 2/3 Safe account.
 Once connected, proceed with executing the transaction.

 ```typescript
 protocolKit = await protocolKit.connect({